pierd/pierd.github.io/_posts/2019-03-23-hunter-s-thompson-the-great-shark-hunt.md

 ---

 > By this time Ralph wouldn't even order coffee; he kept asking for more water.
 "It's the only thing they have that's fit for human consumption," he explained.
 Then, with an hour or so to kill before he had to catch the plane, we spread his drawings out on the table and pondered them for a while, wondering if he'd caught the proper spirit of the thing... but we couldn't make up our minds.
 His hands were shaking so badly that he had trouble holding the paper, and my vision was so blurred that I could barely see what he'd drawn.
 "Shit," I said.
-"We both look worse than anything you've drawn here."
+"We both look worse than anything you've drawn here."<br/>
 > He smiled.
 "You know - I've been thinking about that," he said, "We came down here to see this teddible scene: people all pissed out of their minds and vomiting on themselves and all that... and now, you know what?
-It's us..."
+It's us..."<br/>
 > - *The Kentucky Derby Is Decandent and Depraved*

 ---